 Once Twitter was back on my phone, the usage started to creep back up.
 I started checking in more frequently.
-I got that feeling that I might be missing out if I did’t just check in.
+I got that feeling that I might be missing out if I didn't just check-in.
 In part, this was what prompted me to write this follow-up article.
 Use it as something to get me back on track.
-As of this week, Twitter is no longer on my phone (again).
-Hopefully I can keep it that way.
+This week, Twitter is no longer on my phone (again).
+Hopefully, I can keep it that way.

 I used to think about taking photos just to post on Instagram.
-It was one more thing to think about, and let’s be honest, who really cares about what I’m posting anyway?
+It was one more thing to think about, and let's be honest, who really cares about what I'm posting anyway?
 Who was I doing it for?
-A few weeks after deleting my Instagram account I stopped thinking about it.
+A few weeks after deleting my Instagram account, I stopped thinking about it.
 The same goes for status updates.
-I used to find myself walking around and if something popped into my head I’d think “oh I should post that to Twitter”.
-I don’t think like this anymore.
+I used to find myself walking around, and if something popped into my head, I'd think, "oh, I should post that to Twitter".
+I don't feel like this anymore.

-I’ve also started reading more books, like a serious amount more.
-When I go to bed I read a book instead of checking social networks.
-I know this sounds stupidly obvious, but I’ve learnt so much by just reading more.
-The books I’ve read have already improved and shaped my life immeasurably.
-I’ve been keeping an up-to-date list of the books I’ve read since the end of last year.
-Only the good ones makes it onto the list.
+I've also started reading more books, a lot more.
+When I go to bed, I read a book instead of checking social networks.
+I know this sounds stupidly obvious, but I've learnt so much by just reading more.
+The books I've read have already improved and shaped my life immeasurably.

-When we twiddle about on our phones, refreshing feeds for countless social networks we don’t learn anything.
-All we get is bite sized snippets of useless information.
+When we twiddle about on our phones, refreshing feeds for countless social networks, we don't learn anything.
+Instead, all we get is bite-sized snippets of useless information.

-I did’t stop at social networks.
+I didn't stop at social networks.
 As I read more and thought more about why I felt stressed, I started to look at other areas in my life.
-I started to make other changes, in what now seems to have turned into an ongoing quest to lead a simpler, less stressful, and more focused life.
-Here’s some of the other changes:
+I began to make further changes in what now seems to have turned into an ongoing quest to lead a simpler, less stressful, and more focused life.
+Here are some of the other changes:

 Ignoring the News